In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 - Combine with signals to create a complete intelligence loop.
 Set up HR signals for real-time alerts and use the enrichment endpoints for context.

-- Explore the full API in the interactive documentation for additional parameters and endpoint details.
+- Go through the full API in the interactive documentation for additional parameters and endpoint details.

-If you have not yet set up your API key, start with the Getting Started guide.
-If you need a refresher on rate limits and error handling, check the API reference.
+If you haven’t set up your API key yet, start with the Getting Started guide.
+If you need a refresher on rate limits and error handling, the API reference has what you need.